 - 6600 PLN a year

-Maximum 30% of candidates may receive 70% tuition waivers for the first year of the programme for high performance in the admission procedure.
-The tuition fee may be paid even in 10 instalments.
+Maximum 30% of candidates may receive 70% tuition waivers for the first year of the program for high performance in the admission procedure.
+The tuition fee may be paid even in 10 installments.

 This school offers programs in:

 Last updated January 31, 2018